jacobdensford/jacobdensford.com/empire-flame/magic-items.md

 One application of poison for three needles, ten foot range, bonus action to launch, Dex Save DC10 + slight of hand or DEX + PROF--whichever is higher--to dodge.

+### Dagger of the Frost Giant, +1

+*Weapon, very rare (requires attunement)*

+This massive dagger is freezing to the touch.
+In the hands of a medium sized creature, it's more like a great sword.

+For the purposes of proficiency and damage, this weapon is a great sword.
+If a creature is hit by this weapon, they must make a DC 15 CON save or begin to freeze and become restrained.
+If they are hit and fail again, they are frozen solid and petrified.

 ### Horn of the Unicorn

 *Weapon, legendary (requires attunement by a good-aligned character)*